pyconjp/2012.pycon.jp/sphinx/en/index.rst

 Sponsors Wanted
 ---------------

-We are looking for sponsor of PyCon JP.
+We are looking for PyCon JP sponsors!

-Goto :doc:`sponsorship <sponsor>` page for details.
+Please see the :doc:`sponsorship <sponsor>` page for details on how to become a sponsor.